Seahawks make playoff pursuit even more difficult by losing to Chargers

 For much of the season, the Seahawks’ story for 2018 has been a feel-good one, built around exceeding expectations, retooling around a new crop of young players, and re-gaining an identity as a team built around its running game and defense.

 The challenge now is to make sure that narrative isn’t slowly erased over the course of so many rugged games.
-In the wake of Sunday’s loss, the players expressed strong belief that they have built enough equity and camaraderie to power through.
+In the wake of the loss Sunday, the players expressed strong belief that they have built enough equity and camaraderie to power through.

 “There’s no better opportunity to grow than when you go through the fire,” receiver Doug Baldwin said.
 “I think this will be beneficial to us in the long run.
 Obviously, we want to get the win, but we have some lessons we can learn from this tape, and we’ll get better.”